Net Nanny for Android FAQs

 1. Which versions of Android does Net Nanny support?

-Net Nanny For Android is currently compatible with Android versions 2.2 (Froyo) and greater.
+Net Nanny For Android is currently compatible with Android versions 2.2 (Froyo) to 4.4 (Kit Kat).
 A version of Net Nanny for iOS is also available.

 2. How do I get customer service support for Net Nanny for Android?